ProarchwasTaken/tld_skirmish/README.md

 # Personal Thoughts
-This project began development on the 30th on August, and finished on Christmas day of 2024.
-That totals to around 3 months, and 26 days of development time which is a lot shorter than I thought it would be.
-I thought I spent over half a year on it.
+This project began development on the 30th on April, and finished on Christmas day of 2024.
+That totals to around 7 months, and 26 days of development time.
+Which is ironically almost the same amount of time I've spent working on Errand Run before I gave up.

 It's pretty funny how I spent so much time on a game that only has like 10 minutes of content, but I guess that's how game development is